About EU Code Week – Empowering Digital Skills for All

 Supported by the European Commission

 EU Code Week was launched in 2013 by the Young Advisors for the Digital Agenda Europe.
-The European Commission supports EU Code Week as part of its strategy for a Digital Single Market.
-In the Digital Education Action Plan the Commission especially encourages schools to join the initiative.
+Since then, the European Commission has supported Code Week as part of its strategy for a Digital Single Market.
+Through the Digital Education Action Plan, the Commission encourages schools across Europe to take part and promotes digital skills as a key pillar of innovation and inclusion.

-EU Code Week is now guided by the Code4Europe Consortium, consisting of over 40 educational and tech industry partners from 20 countries.
-Together, we ensure Code Week’s continued growth, expanding digital education and fostering collaboration across Europe.
+EU Code Week is guided by the Code4Europe Consortium — a collaboration of more than 40 educational and tech partners across 20 countries.
+Together, we support the growth of Code Week, strengthen local and national outreach, and build a more connected, digital future for Europe.